-In Harry’s case, the Arachnoid Cyst caused Hydrocephalus.
-The term hydrocephalus is derived from the Greek words “hydro” meaning water and “cephalus” meaning head.
-As the name implies, it is a condition in which the primary characteristic is excessive accumulation of fluid in the brain.
-Although hydrocephalus was once known as “water on the brain,” the “water” is actually cerebrospinal fluid (CSF) — a clear fluid that surrounds the brain and spinal cord.
-The excessive accumulation of CSF results in an abnormal widening of spaces in the brain called ventricles.
-This widening creates potentially harmful pressure on the tissues of the brain. https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Fact-Sheets/Hydrocephalus-Fact-Sheet
+Hydrocephalus is, put simply, a condition which results in an excessive build-up of fluid in the brain.
+Although Hydrocephalus was once known as “water on the brain,” the “water” is actually cerebrospinal fluid (CSF) — a clear fluid that surrounds the brain and spinal cord.
+If too much CFS builds up, this causes an abnormal widening of spaces in the brain.
+This widening creates potentially harmful pressure on the tissues of the brain.

 We have launched Harry’s HAT (Hydrocephalus Awareness Trust) in a bid to address some of the issues and challenges which we have found since Harry’s (and therefore our) journey began.